 Any student who wishes to use a locker can be assigned one.
-To request a locker, students will submit the request form posted on the grade level Schoology page (links provided below).
-When the center administrative assistant receives the request, they will email the student with the locker number and combination.
+To request a locker, students will submit the request form posted on the grade level Schoology page.
+The center administrative assistant will directly email the student with the locker number and combination.
 Students must use the school-provided padlock.
 Outside locks will be removed and students will be charged a replacement fee.
+All lost padlocks will require a \$6 replacement fee.